 Final ledger update distributed across network.
 All nodes update their local state and rewards are distributed.

-Fair Launch Promise
+The Fair Launch Plan

-Merit-based distribution that puts work over wealth
+Merit-based distribution that put work over wealth

 0 KAT

-Tokens in circulation at launch
+Tokens planned in circulation at launch

 No Pre-allocation